biemster/rpi4_alpine_netboot/README.md

 ## Step 2: Create the TFTP and HTTP folders
-All the hard work in this step is already done by [erincandescent](https://gist.github.com/erincandescent/c3266fc3cbb7fe21be0ab1def7adbc48), so this is simple. just set the Alpine Linux version and your own TFTP and HTTP server ip addresses in the `create_tftp_http_dirs.sh` script and run it.
+All the hard work in this step is already done by [erincandescent](https://gist.github.com/erincandescent/c3266fc3cbb7fe21be0ab1def7adbc48) (thanks!), so this is simple for us.
+Just set the Alpine Linux version and your own TFTP and HTTP server ip addresses in the `create_tftp_http_dirs.sh` script and run it.

 ## Step 3: Serve the TFTP and HTTP folders